The credit requirement for the ECGS programme is 120 ECTS credits, which can be completed in two years.

 You can check out courses in the online course catalogue for University of Helsinki students.

-ECGS also offers study modules and courses for students in other Master's degree programmes at the University of Helsinki.
-The offered modules are:
+ECGS also offers courses for students in other Master's degree programmes at the University of Helsinki.
+A Bachelor’s degree is a prerequisite for all ECGS courses.

-If you are interested in joining a single course instead of a module, check the contact person in the course description in the online course catalogue in the Studies Service and get in touch to find out if it is possible to join the course.
+If you are interested in joining an ECGS course, check the contact person in the course description in the online course catalogue in the Studies Service and get in touch to find out if it is possible to join the course.